Onward Ticket for UK Family Visa

 Timing, Validity, And Low-Stress Planning From India

 You want a plan that survives real timelines and real-life curveballs.
 Build it around evidence, buffers, and flexible travel.
 Then tickets become a helpful prop, not a trap.
-For visa appointments, book a dummy ticket with a live, verifiable PNR.
+For visa appointments, create an onward ticket with a live, verifiable PNR.

 Map Your Dates To Real Decision Windows